matzab/smart-house/README.md

-# smart-house
+# Smart House
-HKR Software Engineering 2 course project
+HKR Software Engineering 2 course project aiming to improve life of people with disabilities